gameserverapp/Platform/Documentation/docs/dashboard/add-ons.md

 ---
 title: Add-ons
 sidebar_position: 800
-sidebar_class_name: 'add-on'
+sidebar_class_name: "add-on"
 ---

-Adjust your dashboard's features and resources based on the community's needs.
-You can choose a pre-made plan or create a custom one.
+Customize your dashboard's features and resources to match your community's needs.
+You can choose from pre-made plans or build your own custom setup.

 [Go to Add-ons >](https://dash.gameserverapp.com/configure/add-on)